Back to main menu

 • MMS is more like an HTML email.
 There are fewer limitations and more possibilities for design as well as short videos (which are tough to do in email).

-• RCS is similar to a dynamic marketing email with interactivity.
+• RCS is like a dynamic marketing email with interactivity.
 It’s sometimes described as providing an “app-like experience.”
-But a big downside is that RCS is currently only available for Android devices.

 Creating a well-designed email experience isn’t without its challenges.
-Mailbox providers and email clients render HTML and CSS differently, which means sometimes your campaigns look messed up in certain inboxes.
-That’s why Sinch Mailjet offers inbox previews, which let you see how things look on different clients and devices before you hit send.
+Services like Gmail, Apple Mail, and Outlook render emails differently, which means sometimes your campaigns look messed up in certain inboxes.
+That’s why Sinch Mailjet offers inbox previews with select plans.
+This lets you see how things look on different clients and devices before you hit send.

 Cost effectiveness